-We all love our home cooked foods, baking that makes your mouth water, the smell of cooking herbs and spices in the air.
+We all love our home-cooked foods, baking that makes your mouth water, and the smell of cooking herbs and spices in the air.
 Yet we want to eat healthier, knowing that what we put in should be the best ingredients.

 Quick ways to switch